MCT-master/MCT4024-MCT4025/Workshop 9 - Networked Device Control and Synchronization with OSC/README.md

 # Workshop Activities

-In the repo, there are 3 examples of how we can network OSC between Python and Pure Data.
+In the repo, there are 3 examples we will follow, each consisting of a multitude of files and a small student activity.
+The examples show how we can start to build complex OSC communication systems for audio systems using Python and Pure Data.

-leading up to the final workshop activity.
-All examples network OSC between Python and Pure Data files using localhost.
-Let's start with example 1.

 ### Example 1 - Connection (from pd to py to pd)

 What does it show.
-How to run?
+How to run? files included.
 diagram
 Activity: ---